Tresha-Gaye/Horiseon-refactor/README.md

 The purpose of this project is to refactor the codebase of the Horiseon landing page so that it meets accessibility standards and is optimised for search engines.

+View the deployed application by [clicking this link] (https://tresha-gaye.github.io/Horiseon-refactor/)

 ## Goals

 **Both goals were achieved by the following methods:**